Nikhil-Doal/ray-tracing/README.md

 Tangent-space normal mapping and grayscale bump mapping are both supported.
 The TBN frame is computed from UV gradients using Gram-Schmidt orthogonalization, with fallback to an arbitrary tangent when UV derivatives are degenerate.
 Bump maps use finite-difference gradient estimation to perturb the shading normal.
 Both techniques preserve the geometric normal for self-intersection offset, preventing shadow acne on mapped surfaces.

-![Normal and Bump Mapping](assets/renders/normal_map.png) *Normal mapping and bump mapping demonstration*
+![Normal and Bump Mapping](assets/renders/normal_map.png) *Normal mapping and bump mapping demonstration (Normal textures in the front, normal-maps in the back)*

 ### Scene and Asset Support

 Scene geometry is loaded from Wavefront OBJ files with full MTL material support, including diffuse textures (`map_Kd`), emission textures (`map_Ke`), normal maps, and bump maps.
-The OBJ loader (via tinyobjloader) handles triangulation, per-vertex normals, and texture coordinates.
+The OBJ loader (via *tinyobjloader*) handles triangulation, per-vertex normals, and texture coordinates.
 Scenes such as San Miguel (~10 million triangles) and Sponza (~66k triangles) load and render without modification.

 A scene registry system allows declarative scene definitions: each scene is a standalone `.cpp` file that populates a `SceneDesc` struct with geometry, camera parameters, lights, and HDR sky path.
 Registration is automatic via a macro (`REGISTER_SCENE`), and both CPU and CUDA entry points discover scenes from the shared registry.